RyanHecht/Memeaction/README.md

 features a node.js backend.
 Materialize is used for frontend design.

-This is our first time working with all of the node stack, as well as our first time using Azure.
+This is our first time working with all of the node stack at once, as well as our first time using Azure.
 Other technologies learned throughout the development of this project include cjs and dynamic HTML, sending binary data over the network, and some really cool node packages!
 (Also, two of our team members learned HTML and CSS for the very first time!)